fhsuae/miniproject4AlexanderEscobedo/README.md

 ## Description

 Event RSVP is a Django web application that allows users to create, manage, and RSVP to community events.
-It has secure user registration and login, event creation with details like date and location, an RSVP system with status options, and an organizer dashboard to track attendees.
-This app uses Bootstrap for design and includes admin customization for easy event management.
+It features secure user registration and login, event creation with details like date and location, an RSVP system with status options, and an organizer dashboard to track attendees.
+This app uses **Bootstrap** for design and includes a **Bootstrap modal**, **Django Admin customization**, and an **RSVP attendee counter** for clear event management.

+## Features
+* Secure user registration and authentication
+* Create, edit, and view events with date, time, and location
+* RSVP to events with "Going", "Maybe", or "Not Going" status
+* View attendee counts and capacity limits
+* Admin customization for easy management
+* Bootstrap-styled UI with responsive design and modals

 ## Getting Started

 ### Dependencies
-Prerequisites
 Before running the project, ensure you have:

 * Python 3.10+ installed
 * pip package manager
 * SQLite (bundled with Python)
-* Required Python packages (install via requirements.txt)
+* Required Python packages (install via `requirements.txt`)

-* (tzdata package may also be added if using Windows)
+* *(If using Windows: tzdata package may also be required)*

 ### Installing
-Clone the repository:
+1. Clone the repository:

 ```
 https://github.com/fhsuae/miniproject4AlexanderEscobedo.git
 ```
-Create and activate a virtual environment:
+2. Create and activate a virtual environment:
 Windows:

 ```